 The Get UTC Time service returns the current system time in 128-bit UTC format.
 System time is updated every 10 milliseconds.

-On Alpha systems, the frequency at which system time is updated varies, depending on the clock frequency of the Alpha processor.
+On Alpha and I64 systems, the frequency at which system time is updated varies, depending on the clock frequency of the Alpha or I64 processor.

-Related Services \$ASCUTC, \$BINUTC, \$NUMUTC, \$TIMCON
+\$ASCUTC, \$BINUTC, \$NUMUTC, \$TIMCON